bruhCarrotz/bruhCarrotz.github.io/README.md

 - Designed and developed a highly successful Human Activity Recognition (HAR) with transfer learning concept using **Python Tensorflow**.
 This model can accurately interpret American Sign Language (ASL) alphanumeric and phrases gestures with 97% accuracy level.
 It was recognized as the top undergraduate multimedia project in the class.
 [Paper](https://drive.google.com/file/d/1FjJOhhQLcB6bIoa6NVd9COpDIwuNHD9i/view?usp=sharing)

 ### Speech-to-Text Converter
-- Developed a speech-to-text tool using Python, utilizing libraries such as **tkinter, PyAudio, etc.** with translation supported by Google API plugin and file writing features.
+- Developed a speech-to-text tool using Python, utilizing libraries such as **tkinter, PyAudio, etc.** with translation supported by multiple **Google API** and file writing features.
 The user-friendly GUI earned it a Top Three Best Work award from the university.
 [Demo Video](https://drive.google.com/file/d/1PwejNuSXYeEBPsRTeCGwUkvZ384cv57H/view?usp=sharing)

 ### Bookkeeping Program
 - Designed and implemented a simple income and expenses tracker program using object-oriented programming (OOP) principles along with stack and queue data structures.
-The project, written in Python involved writing the necessary code to handle income and expenses data efficiently and building a user-friendly GUI interface.
+The project, written in **Python** involved writing the necessary code to handle income and expenses data efficiently and building a user-friendly GUI interface.
 [Demo Video]()

 ## Blog